Experience

 Internet Defamation

-Jeff represented the Plaintiff in an internet defamation case where the Defendants posted defamatory and untrue statements about the Plaintiff’s restaurant on a popular Chinese social medial website.
-During litigation, Jeff forced Defendants to remove their defamatory posts about his client and secured a successful financial settlement on their behalf.
+Admon Law Firm represented the Plaintiff in an internet defamation case where the Defendants posted defamatory and untrue statements about the Plaintiff’s restaurant on a popular Chinese social medial website.
+During litigation, Admon Law Firm forced Defendants to remove their defamatory posts about our client and secured a successful financial settlement on their behalf.

 Smith v.
 Gen Con, Peter Adkison, et al.